 We are continually seeking ways to reduce our overall operating costs, streamline business processes and enhance the branding of our products and services.
-For example, in FY2023 we consolidated the businesses of Westland Technologies and Globe Composites into a single business managed by the Globe Composites leadership team in Stoughton, MA, and repurposed Westland's Modesto, California location into a focused manufacturing site in support of our broader Navy materials business.
+For example, in FY2023 we consolidated the businesses of Westland Technologies and Globe Composites into a single business managed by the Globe leadership team in Stoughton, MA, and repurposed Westland's Modesto, California location into a focused manufacturing site in support of our broader Navy materials business.

-We are also continually seeking opportunities to supplement our growth by making strategic acquisitions.
+We are also continuing to seek opportunities to supplement our growth by making strategic acquisitions.
+In November 2023 we acquired MPE Limited (MPE), a United Kingdom-based global manufacturer of high-performance products for military, utility, telecommunication and other critical infrastructure applications.
 In February 2023 we acquired CMT Materials, LLC and its affiliate Engineered Syntactic Systems, LLC (together, CMT).
 CMT is a leading supplier of syntactic materials for buoyancy and specialty applications, with expertise in designing and manufacturing custom syntactic foam components and systems utilized in industrial, oceanographic, military, and naval applications.
-In July 2021 we acquired I.S.A Altanova Group S.r.l. and its affiliated companies (Altanova); in August 2021 we acquired the assets of Phenix Technologies Inc. (Phenix); and in November 2021 we acquired Networks Electronic Company, LLC (NEco).
+In November 2021, we acquired Networks Electronic Company, LLC (NEco).
+NEco, based in Chatsworth, California, provides miniature electro-explosive devices utilized in mission-critical defense and aerospace applications.
 Information about these acquired businesses is provided in the following section, "Products," and in Note 2 to the Consolidated Financial Statements.